Markets will react favourably if Finance Minister leaves – Dr Sam Ankrah

 These developments have created unbearable hardship for business leading to retrenchments due to high cost of operations.
 On the individual side, the developments have heavily eroded their disposable income making life unbearable.

-Meanwhile, the country and the international community awaits what the President’s response will be after meeting various interest groups in an attempt to find solutions to the disturbing economic phenomenon.
+Meanwhile, the country and the international community await what the President’s response will be after meeting various interest groups in an attempt to find solutions to the disturbing economic phenomenon.